ipatch/dotfiles/jobs/Linux/arch/README.md

 <a name="todos"></a>

+- [ ] spend a little ⏳ sifting through the systemd logs to figure out why my archbox is taking so long to reboot/boot
 - [ ] add a link / reference for installing an older version of a package ie. _nss-mdns_

 ## useful links